Willie Brown (politician): California State Assembly

 Brown was one of four Black Americans in the Assembly in 1965.
 The other three were Mervyn M. Dymally, F. Douglas Ferrell and Byron Rumford.
 He continued to be reelected to the Assembly until 1995.
 In the 1960s, Brown served as chair of the Legislative Representation Committee, a powerful position that helped him climb the Assembly ranks.
 He became the Democrats' Assembly whip in 1969.
 Brown also served on the Assembly Ways and Means Committee.
 In 1972, he delivered a speech at the Democratic National Convention.
 He lost his bid for the speakership in 1972.
 In 1975, Brown authored and lobbied the successful passing of the Consenting Adult Sex Bill that legalized homosexuality in California, thus earning the strong and lasting support of San Francisco's gay community.
 Similarly, he voted against AB 607, which banned same-sex marriage in 1977, further building his reputation as a supporter of the civil rights of gays and lesbians.
 During the 1970s, Brown continued to expand his legal practice, including the representation of several major real estate developers.
-He won the Speakership in 1980 with 28 Republican and 23 Democratic votes.
+He won the Speakership in 1980.

-Brown was California's first Black American Speaker of the Assembly, and served in the office from 1981 to 1995.
+Brown was California's first Black American speaker of the Assembly, and served in the office from 1981 to 1995.
 In 1990, he helped negotiate an end to a 64-day budget standoff.
 In 1994, Brown gained the vote of a few Republicans to maintain the Speakership when the Democrats lost control of the Assembly to the Republicans led by Jim Brulte.
-Brown regained control in 1995 by making a deal with Republican defectors Doris Allen and Brian Setencich, both of whom were elected Speaker by the Democratic minority.
-During their tenures, Brown was the de facto Speaker.
+Brown regained control in 1995 by making a deal with Republican defectors Doris Allen and Brian Setencich, both of whom were elected speaker by the Democratic minority.

 Brown's long service in the Assembly and political connections, his strong negotiation skills, and the Assembly's tenure system for leadership appointments combined to give Brown nearly complete control over the California legislature by the time he became Assembly Speaker.
 According to The New York Times, Brown became one of the country's most powerful state legislators.
 He nicknamed himself the "Ayatollah of the Assembly".